MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 ## How to access Microsoft Entra Health

-You can view the Microsoft Entra Health SLA attainment and Scenario monitoring (preview) from the Microsoft Entra admin center.
+You can view the Microsoft Entra Health service level agreement (SLA) attainment and Scenario monitoring (preview) from the Microsoft Entra admin center.
 You can also view these metric streams using [Microsoft Graph](/graph/api//resources/serviceactivity?view=graph-rest-beta&preserve-view=true).

 If needed, [enable the Scenario monitoring preview](https://entra.microsoft.com/?feature.tokencaching=true&feature.internalgraphapiversion=true#view/Microsoft_AAD_IAM/FeaturePreviewsListBlade).
 Enabling the preview might take up to 24 hours to populate.
 Enabling the preview only changes your view, not the entire tenant.
 You can disable the preview at any time.